Hyperdeterminants from the $E_8$ Discriminant: Expressions of the restriction of -discriminants to semi-simple elements

 Now we consider a copy of $\CC^{3}\otimes \CC^{3}\otimes \CC^{3}$ inside $\bw{3}\CC^{9}$ induced by this choice, and take $\{x_{I} \mid I\in \{0,1,2\}^{3}\} $ to be the corresponding basis of the tensor space, where $x_{I} = x_{i_{1}}\otimes x_{i_{2}}\otimes x_{i_{3}}$ and a 0 (respectively a 1, or 2) in position $j$ corresponds to the first (respectively the second, or third) basis vector in factor $j$.
 This induces a choice of basic semi-simple elements $\mathfrak{s}' \subset \CC^{3}\otimes \CC^{3}\otimes \CC^{3}$:

-An open subset of semi-simple elements in $\mathfrak{s}'$ is given by the generic form $ bp_{2} + cp_{3}+ dp_{4}, $ for some constants $b,c,d$ not all zero.
+An open subset of semi-simple elements in $\mathfrak{s}'$ is given by the generic form $ bp_{2} + cp_{3}+ dp_{4}, $ for some constants\footnote{We choose $b,c,d$ instead of $z_2,z_3,z_4$ to emphasize that we're in a different ambient space.} $b,c,d$ not all zero.
 Evaluating fundamental invariants and the hyperdeterminant of $3\times 3\times 3$ tensors on $\mathfrak{s}'$ produces formulas that can be found in \cite[Eq.~(5)]{BremnerHuOeding}.
-When restricted to $\mathfrak{s}'$, the product of the roots of $E_{8}$ becomes zero because there are 6 copies of $a$ which went to zero in the projection.
-Deleting those roots, we obtain (up to scale):
+When restricted to $\mathfrak{s}'$ (by setting $a =z_1=0$, $b = z_2$, $c=z_3$, $d=z_4$) the product of the roots of $\text{E}_{8}$ becomes zero because of the factor of $z_1^6$ in \eqref{eq:gr39z}, which gets sent to zero in the projection.
+Restricting \eqref{eq:gr39z} to a generic element of $\mathfrak{s}'$ and collecting like terms we obtain:

 Using the expressions in \cite[Eq.~(5)]{BremnerHuOeding} we find that this restriction is